tonethar/IGME-330-Master/notes/HW-ajax-4.md

 ## II.
 About JSON

-- "JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+- *JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate...
 JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
-These properties make JSON an ideal data-interchange language."
+These properties make JSON an ideal data-interchange language.*
   - https://www.json.org/json-en.html
 - JSON *keys* must be double-quoted strings, but JSON values can be any of these 6 types:
   - `string`